danielsimon254/wk6ip/README.md

 ## Best Practices Applied on this project
 Terraform in the shared repository on branch revert-25-master uses remote-exec to run the initialization script on the VM.

+## NOTE
+Ensure that SSH access is correctly set up for successful deployment.